forgente/docs/docs/help/faq.md

   - By using the `Forgot Password` link.

     If the `Forgot Password/Account Recovery` page is disabled, please contact your administrator to configure a [mail service](../administration/email-setup.md).

-## Why is my markdown broken

-In Gitea version `1.11` we moved to [goldmark](https://github.com/yuin/goldmark) for markdown rendering, which is [CommonMark](https://commonmark.org/) compliant.

-If you have markdown that worked as you expected prior to version `1.11` and after upgrading it's not working anymore, please look through the CommonMark spec to see whether the problem is due to a bug or non-compliant syntax.

-If it is the latter, _usually_ there is a compliant alternative listed in the spec.

-## Upgrade errors with MySQL

-If you are receiving errors on upgrade of Gitea using MySQL that read:

-> `ORM engine initialization failed: migrate: do migrate: Error: 1118: Row size too large...`

-Please run `gitea doctor convert` or run `ALTER TABLE table_name ROW_FORMAT=dynamic;` for each table in the database.

-The underlying problem is that the space allocated for indices by the default row format is too small.
-Gitea requires that the `ROWFORMAT` for its tables is `DYNAMIC`.

-If you are receiving an error line containing `Error 1071: Specified key was too long; max key length is 1000 bytes...` then you are attempting to run Gitea on tables which use the ISAM engine.
-While this may have worked by chance in previous versions of Gitea, it has never been officially supported and you must use InnoDB.
-You should run `ALTER TABLE table_name ENGINE=InnoDB;` for each table in the database.

-## Why are Emoji displaying only as placeholders or in monochrome

-Gitea requires the system or browser to have one of the supported Emoji fonts installed, which are Apple Color Emoji, Segoe UI Emoji, Segoe UI Symbol, Noto Color Emoji and Twemoji Mozilla.
-Generally, the operating system should already provide one of these fonts, but especially on Linux, it may be necessary to install them manually.

-## Initial logging

-Before Gitea has read the configuration file and set-up its logging it will log a number of things to stdout in order to help debug things if logging does not work.

-You can stop this logging by setting the `--quiet` or `-q` option.
-Please note this will only stop logging until Gitea has set-up its own logging.

-If you report a bug or issue you MUST give us logs with this information restored.

-You should only set this option once you have completely configured everything.

 ## Warnings about struct defaults during database startup